augustusyakana/augustusyakana/README.md

 - 💞️ I’m looking to collaborate on anything really.
 I just want to improve my skills and gain more knowledge so I can use it to help my country.
 - 📫 You can send me a direct message on github or you can message me on any of my social media pages.
 Links are on my profile.
 I reply!
-- ⚡ Fun fact: If you get lead poisoning, your body will excrete out some of the lead and about 1/2 of it remains in your body, inside your bones, teeth, etc. SO whenever your body is in distress like when you get injured, or stressed, your body tried to pull calcium from your bones to calm you down but it can't differntiate between the lead and calcium, so it ends up pulling lead back into your system poisoning you all over again.
+- ⚡ Fun fact: If you get lead poisoning, your body will excrete out some of the lead and about 1/2 of it remains in your body, inside your bones, teeth, etc. SO whenever your body is in distress like when you get injured, or stressed, your body tries to pull calcium from your bones to calm you down but it can't differntiate between the lead and calcium, so it ends up pulling lead back into your system poisoning you all over again.
 So steer clear of lead.